EmilieNilsson1/mlops_project/reports/README.md

 >
 > Answer:

 We made use of hydras config files to secure that no information is lost when running experiments and that our experiments are reproducible.
 Whenever an experiment is run, the config file is saved in the outputs folder.
-To reproduce an experiment, one would have to run the same command with the same config file.
+To reproduce an experiment, one would have to copy the config file into `train.yaml`and train the model again.

+Further more, as we use Weights and Biases to log our experiments, we save the config file in W&B under configs for each run:
+`pl.loggers.WandbLogger(project=os.getenv("WANDB_PROJECT"), entity=os.getenv("WANDB_ENTITY"), config=dict(cfg))`

 ### Question 14